-Great Falls College MSU has a number of articulation agreements with Montana public and private colleges and universities.
-These agreements make it possible for students to plan a program of study that begins with an associate degree at Great Falls College MSU and leads to a four-year degree from a college or university.
+Great Falls College MSU has a number of articulation agreements with public and private colleges and universities.
+These agreements make it possible for students to plan a program of study that begins at Great Falls College MSU and leads to a four-year degree from a college or university.
 These agreements are designed to maximize the number of credits students will be able to transfer and to minimize students' time to degree.
 Areas of concern such as admissions, financial aid, course requirements, and contact information are clearly discussed.